samthebest/dump/sams-scala-tutorial/platonic-programming.md

 2. Code that is difficult understand, refactor and test
 3. Code that is difficult to add new features to
 4. Verbose code
 5. Unhappy programmers, late delivery and the **end of the world**.

 No seriously, due to compounding super-exponential technology advancments human programming incomptentency could be the main reason we don't yet live in a utopia.
+This is what happens when you optimise according to AP https://github.com/EnterpriseQualityCoding/FizzBuzzEnterpriseEdition, or this https://www.youtube.com/watch?v=7RJmoCWx4cE.
+If this is how insane Fizz Buzz (or Hello World) can get imagine how terrifying it can get for a non-trivial program.
+[Soylent Green](https://en.wikipedia.org/wiki/Soylent_Green) is just round the corner unless we stop this!

 The justification is as follows: